QubitPi/knowledge-graph-spec/spec/Section 2 -- Data Structure.md

 - FloatValue
 - StringValue

-A GraphQL document is comprised of several kinds of indivisible lexical tokens defined here in a lexical grammar by patterns of source Unicode characters.
+A Graph is comprised of several kinds of indivisible lexical tokens defined here in a lexical grammar by patterns of source Unicode characters.
 Lexical tokens may be separated by {Ignored} tokens.

-Tokens are later used as terminal symbols in GraphQL syntactic grammar rules.
+Tokens are later used as terminal symbols in Graph syntactic grammar rules.

 ### Ignored Tokens